GeminiDRSoftware/FitsStorage/sphinx/source/support.rst

 If all of that looks ok, the next things to check are the logs in `/data/logs/YouGotDataEmail.py.log` and work with ITOps to check the email server configuration.

+OT
+--

+OT Shows Observations "Not in Public Archive"
+^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

+First, I check if the data are showing up in `archive.gemini.edu` search results.
+If not, I will also search with Engineering data turned on.
+It's possible something is causing the archive to not recognize the data.

+Usually, I find the data is actually showing fine on the website.
+In that case, check the SSL certificate on archive.
+You can see this by clicking on the 'lock' icon in Chrome just left of the URL.
+Then click on "Certificate".
+Then click the "Details" drop down.
+Scroll down and find the "Timestamp" near the bottom.
+If this lines up with when the OT stopped seeing the data, then the OT probably needs a certificate update.
+Their host doesn't work well with Let's Encrypt certificates for some reason and when the certificate automatically updates every ~3 months it can break this connection.